kimtth/awesome-azure-openai-llm/README.md

-`updated: 05/31/2023`
+`updated: 06/05/2023`

 # LLM (Large language model) and Azure related libraries

-This repository contains research on open-source models similar to ChatGPT, as well as Langchain and prompt engineering libraries.
+This repository contains references to open-source models similar to ChatGPT, as well as Langchain and prompt engineering libraries.
 It also includes related samples and research on Langchain, Vector Search (including feasibility checks on Elasticsearch, Azure Cognitive Search, Azure Cosmos DB), and more.

 > `Rule: Brief each item on one or a few lines as much as possible.`